-Last year I was lucky enough to attend my first bloggers’ conference!
+I have been lucky enough to attend my first bloggers’ conference a few years ago!
 I went to the inaugural BConnected Conference in Ottawa, ON, and it was an amazing experience!
 I met so many bloggers whose blogs I read and followed, and I connected with the speakers and exhibitors in such a way that I would have done at a bigger conference.
 Even though BConnected was a fabulous conference to attend, I could have made it an even better experience had I done a few things differently to have made even more out of this experience.
 There were some things that I learned beforehand, and other things I wished I had with me to have gotten to know other bloggers better, to have networked more efficiently and to have had more to take back with me once the conference ended.
 I also will bring a small case to hold my cards and to keep all of the business cards I gather at year’s event so they do not become mixed up in my purse or become lost.

 One thing that attendees will be doing at conferences like BConnected will be using some form of mobile device to let their followers know everything that is happening, who they are meeting and sharing what they received in their swag bags.
 I did not realize just how much battery life it would take to do and share everything I wanted each day!
 My battery held out for a long while, but by the end of the first day, it was close to being dead.
 BConnected was thoughtful enough to have charging stations available, but there were only so many spaces for my phone to charge, and I was missing a lot of opportunities to use my phone.